 Last weekend I was sharing with you all, the amazing 3 days we spent in Bratislava, Slovakia.
-After the first couple of days, we realised that as the city was not really big, we could enjoy some time elsewhere, around Bratislava.
-One thing to know if that we were not traveling with a car, and so many things were not accessible.
-Not accessible either because it was too far or because we could only go there by bus and the time schedule were not on our side.
+After the first couple of days, we realized that as the city was not really big, we could enjoy some time elsewhere, around Bratislava.
+One thing to know if we were not traveling by car, and so many things were not accessible.
+Not accessible either because it was too far or because we could only go there by bus and the time schedule was not on our side.
 For these reasons, we thought we could go to Vienna for a day!
 Vienna is just about one hour away from Bratislava and goes quite frequently there.
-It was my first time ever in both Vienna and Austria, and I believe it is one of the most elegant city in Europe!
+So, after this article and the photos, do you think that Vienna is the most elegant city in Europe?

 If you have no idea why I am talking about Bratislava here, you can have a look just here!